scipy-conference/scipy_proceedings/papers/stuart_mumford/sunpy_mumford.rst

 -------

 SunPy offers a `Spectrogram` object, currently with a specialization for e-Callisto (an international network of solar radio spectrometers) spectrograms.
-It allows the user to seamlessly join different observations; download data through an interface that only requires location and time-range to be specified; linearizes the frequency axis and automatically downsamples large observations to allow them to be rendered on a normal computer screen and much more to help analyze spectrograms.
+It allows the user to seamlessly join different observations; download data through an interface that only requires location and time-range to be specified; linearize the frequency axis and automatically downsample large observations to allow them to be rendered on a normal computer screen and much more to help analyze spectrograms.
 The data can currently be read from Callisto FITS files, but the system is designed in a way that makes it easy to include new data-sources with potentially different data formats (such as LOFAR).

 `Spectra` is designed to have a consistent interface along with the other data types.